Founded in 2017, Priavoid GmbH is headquartered in Jülich, near Düsseldorf, Germany.

 Managing Director and Director of Preclinical Research

 Dr. Antje Willuweit studied Biology at the Technical University of Darmstadt (Germany) and received her PhD from the Max-Planck-Institute in Bad Nauheim (Germany).
 She gained 9 years of industrial experience in the following Biotech companies: Artemis Pharmaceuticals GmbH, Evotec Neurosciences AG, Evotec AG.
 In 2011 she joined the Jülich Research Centre at the Institute of Neuroscience and Medicine (INM-4), where she established her own research group.
 In total, she has got 20 years of experience with animal models in preclinical research, including at least 13 years in the field of preclinical drug testing against Alzheimer´s disease and other neurodegenerative diseases.
+She co-founded Priavoid in 2017 and is since then Director of Preclinical Research.
+Recently, she became also Managing Director in parallel.

 Dr. Dagmar Jürgens